Robbie's

 Feline Bordetella: A bacteria that infects cats that is extremely contagious and causes an upper respiratory infection.
 This bacteria can result in pneumonia and could possibly lead to death.

-This web site is purely non-profit; it is a hobby for me.
+This web site is a hobby for me.
 However, the time and money involved makes this hobby an expensive one.
 I, alone, spend on average 4-6 hours a day ensuring the information is of the highest quality and the web site is maintained and available at all times.
 If you have benefited from this site and find it enjoyable, any donation amount, from 50¢ to $50, would help keep the site up and running.

 Thanks and enjoy the site!

-Do not reprint, publish, or display content within this site without permission from the Webmaster unless for personal use.
+Do not reprint, publish, or display content within this site without permission from the Webmaster